Introduction to Chemistry, using Faraday's The Chemical History of the Candle

 All students will perform adaptations of Faraday's experiments to develop proper experimental techniques (with an emphasis on lab safety) then submit their lab reports for teacher and peer review, and discuss their experiences in online class sessions.
 This is an excellent opportunity for junior high and early high school students to prepare for high school level science courses.

-Advanced students planning on taking Honors or AP Chemistry may opt for more challenging assignments and lab exercises which might be used to fulfill the Scholars Online Chemistry or other AP course requirements and reduce lab work required during the regular academic year.
+Advanced students planning on taking Scholars Online Chemistry in the fall may opt for more challenging assignments and lab exercises which might be used to fulfill course requirements and reduce lab work required during the regular academic year.

 Because Scholars Online personnel cannot oversee the experiments, parents must sign an agreement to provide adequate supervision during performance of experiments.

-Click on Labs to see the required lab equipment for experiments used in this course.
+Labs: Students must perform and report on at least one experiment every other week.
+The Labs page explains the safety procedures and lists required lab equipment for experiments used in this course.